-The basic professional degree for the work of clergy supported by academic studies, a Master of Divinity degree requires the equivalent of three years of full-time study, 75 credit hours, and is considered a "terminal degree."
+The basic professional degree for the work of clergy supported by academic studies, a Master of Divinity degree requires the equivalent of three years of full-time study, 72 credit hours, and is considered a "terminal degree."
 Ordination by one's specific group or tradition, in addition to the degree, may be required for endorsement or employment.
 (Cherry Hill Seminary does not ordain clergy.)
 The Theology & Religious History area of concentration allows the student to focus primarily on religious studies while including study in the important elements of leadership and ministry.

-Core requirements (18 credit hours): C5101 Ethics and Boundaries C5121 Contemporary Global Paganisms C5131 Spiritual Formation: Soul Work C5141 Pagan Theology C5151 Research Design & Methodology C5161 Interfaith Leadership
+Core Course Group (18 credit hours): C5101 Ethics and Boundaries C5121 Contemporary Global Paganisms C5131 Spiritual Formation: Soul Work C5141 Pagan Theology C5151 Research Design & Methodology C5161 Interfaith Leadership

-Area of concentration I, Theology and Religious History (TRH) (9 credit hours): T5301 Understanding Ritual Experience Any TRH course in history Any additional course in TRH
+TRH Course Group I, Theology and Religious History (TRH) (3 credit hours): T5301 Understanding Ritual Experience

-Area of concentration II, Pastoral Counseling and Chaplaincy (PCC) (9 credit hours): P5102 Introduction to Pastoral Counseling P6207 Psychology of Religion and Paganism Any additional course in PCC
+TRH Course Group II, Pastoral Counseling and Chaplaincy (PCC) (9 credit hours): P5102 Pastoral Counseling P6207 Psychology of Religion and Paganism